grafana/grafana/docs/sources/administration/configuration.md

 ### level

-Either "debug", "info", "warn", "error", "critical", default is inherited from `[log]` level.
+Options are "debug", "info", "warn", "error", and "critical".
+Default is inherited from `[log]` level.

 ### format

-Log line format, valid options are text, console and json.
-Default is `console`.
+Log line format, valid options are text, console, and json.
+Default is `text`.

 ### network and address

 Syslog network type and address.
-This can be UDP, TCP, or unix.
-If left blank, the default unix endpoints will be used.
+This can be UDP, TCP, or UNIX.
+If left blank, then the default UNIX endpoints are used.

 ### facility